TheSeventhfromAdam/azure-network-protocols/README.md

 While you create your VM, select the previously created Resource Group While you create the VM, allow it to create a new Virtual Network (Vnet) and Subnet Create a Linux (Ubuntu) VM
-While creating the VM, select the previously created Resource Group and Vnet Observe Your Virtual Network within Network Watcher
+When creating the VM, select the previously created Resource Group and Vnet Observe Your Virtual Network within Network Watcher
 </p>
 <br />